Overview

 During the application, you may be asked to set up a Lloyds business bank account for a better deal if you haven't already got one, but it is possible to use your own account.

-Cardnet’s customer support is available to phone between 9am and 5pm Monday to Friday – not on weekends or late nights.
+Cardnet's customer support is available to phone on working days between 8am and 9pm – not weekends, Bank Holidays or late nights.
 This is actually less than a few years ago when the helpline was open on Saturdays and weekday evenings.
 An urgent terminal replacement is not available on weekends either.

-You can email them any time, but response times can be several days in writing (despite a promise to respond within 48 hours) and you may have to chase them up for non-urgent queries.
+You can email them any time, but response times can be several days in writing despite a promise to respond within 48 hours.
+You may also have to chase them up for non-urgent queries.